thebrainygeek/plagiarism/docs/status.md

 An issue with our solution is that currently sometimes it creates double blocks.
 Although this is issue is greatly reduced from the earlier issue where it would sometimes not place the block at the right place, this is something we would like to fix.

-We would like to run this algorithm on much taller, larger, and more diverse buildings that allow greater room for error.
+We would like to run this algorithm on much taller, larger, and more diverse buildings.

 ## Resources Used